hguo-gfdl/GFDL_atmos_cubed_sphere/README.md

 | ```tools/```         | contains source code of tools used within the core |
 | ```GFDL_tools/```    | contains source code of tools specific to GFDL models |
 | ```docs/```          | contains documentation for the FV3 dynamical core, and Python notebooks demonstrating basic capabilities. |

+# Dependencies

+The source code in this repository requires other NOAA-GFDL projects in order to compile.
+As stated above, this branch is for use with the current NOAA-GFDL/AM4 and NOAA-GFDL/CM4 projects and is included as a submodule within those projects.

 # Disclaimer